karmaniverous/rrstack/README.md

   version?: string;
   timezone: string;
   timeUnit?: 'ms' | 's';
+  // Baseline effect for uncovered instants.
+Defaults to 'auto'. defaultEffect?: 'active' | 'blackout' | 'auto';
   rules?: RuleJson[];
 ```

 Notes

-- The library compiles DurationParts into a Luxon Duration and computes ends in the rule timezone to remain DST-correct.
-- Half-open intervals [start, end): in 's' mode, end is rounded up to the next second to avoid boundary false negatives.
+- The library compiles DurationParts into a Luxon Duration and computes ends in the rule timezone to remain DST-correct.- Half-open intervals [start, end): in 's' mode, end is rounded up to the next second to avoid boundary false negatives.
 - Calendar vs exact:
   - { days: 1 } means “same local time next day” (can be 23 or 25 hours across DST),
   - { hours: 24 } means “exactly 24 hours.”